Kill-Switch-OP/HTM4-Weather/README.md

+# WeatherSpeed
-# Weather Data Service - Enhanced with Godspeed Framework
+Weather Data Service - Enhanced with Godspeed Framework

 ## Overview
 Welcome to the Weather Data Service project, now reimagined with the Godspeed framework!
 This application, initially built using Node.js and Express, now integrates the cutting-edge Godspeed framework, enhancing its capabilities in handling and responding to weather-related data requests.
 Utilizing Axios for HTTP requests and YAML for configuration, the service is more robust and efficient within the Godspeed ecosystem.